 If you registered after Feb 28th the shirt isn’t included and won’t be waiting for you at the Host.

 If you’d like to order an official, Festivus Games Athlete shirt (or an extra shirt) you can still do so by vising the link below.

-If you got the wrong shirt when you checked in you may exchange it if our vendor receives it by October 31st and it’s never been worn.
+If you get the wrong shirt when you check in you may exchange it if our vendor receives it by May 15th and it’s never been worn.
 Please make sure you include your full name, ship to address and what style/size you need as a replacement.
-Replacement shirts will be shipped by the 2nd week of November.
+Replacement shirts will be shipped by the 2nd week of June.

 C/O Festivus Games

 Owings Mills, MD 21117

 4 KEYS TO MAKE THIS A TOP 10 DAY OF YOUR LIFE

 Keep just a few things in mind to help make it so: